netstim/SlicerANTs/README.md

 This extension implements [ANTs](https://github.com/ANTsX/ANTs) Registration into [Slicer](https://github.com/Slicer/Slicer)

+## Instalation

+Install from the Slicer Extension Manager from nightly build.

 ## Modules

 - antsRegistration: provides an interface for doing registration with ANTs.
 Generates parameters passed to the antsCommand module.